Plymouth-Comp/2020-comp3016-cw2-rowanlovejoy/README.md

 ### User Interaction and Launching

-*How does the user interact with your executable?
-How do you open and control the software you wrote (exe file)?*

-Bounding Box is a 3D first-person platformer video game for Windows, created using C++, OpenGL 4.5 Core, GLFW, GLEW, GLM, and stb_image.
+Bounding Box is a 3D first-person platformer video game for Windows, created using C++, OpenGL 4.5 Core, GLFW, GLEW, GLM, Assimp, and stb_image.

 The player controls the game using a keyboard and mouse.
 The W, A, S, and D keys move the player character left, right, forwards, and backwards on a 2D plane.
 The space bar triggers a jump, launching the player character upwards.
 The mouse controls the player view, which determines the forward and backwards direction.
 Using these controls in combination, the player can navigate the game and complete its platforming challenges.
 At any time, the player may press the Escape key to instantly quit the game.

 The player can launch the game by double left-clicking on its executable in the File Explorer, or right-clicking on it and selecting ‘Open’ from the Context Menu.
 Gameplay begins immediately upon running the executable, the mouse cursor being captured by the game window.

 ### Program Class and Funnction Layout

-*How does the program code work?
-How do the classes and functions fit together and who does what?*

 The program’s main() function initialises the windowing system, GLFW, creating a window for OpenGL to render into and binding functions to receive input and screen resizing callbacks.
 The main game logic is contained within the Game class, which is instantiated with a global ‘gameInstance’ variable.
 The Game class defines the components of the core game loop – input, update, and display – but the actual loop that calls these functions resides in main.
 The game uses fixed time-step for input and update calls, limited to sixty updates per second.
 This was done as part of efforts to fix an issue where collision was being checked too rapidly, which affected the player character’s jumping ability.
 Rendering occurs as fast the player’s hardware allows.